Genivia/ugrep/README.md

   read performance, e.g. SSD, where `mmap` even slows down.
 RE/flex buffering is very efficient and has better spatial locality.
 Memory maps are turned off with `--no-mmap`.
-- Other new features may be considered as ugrep evolves.

 <a name="tutorial"/>